jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-05-02-avoid-directly-using-thrid-party-classes-at-the-boundaries.md

 Oh wait!
 I did not forget them.
 Only that I also heard Uncle Bob say something like "we also use libraries inside our core domain, such as the the .NET Collections or the Java Collections library, but this decision involves kind of a conscious decision of using them".
 Those are not his exact words, but a paraphrase of what he said.<sup id="footnote-indicator-3">[[3]](#footnote-3)</sup>

-And so because I had this problem of having to return success or failure indicator from my command handlers, I made the _conscious_ decision of using the `Result` class from CSharpFunctionalExtensions as my return type.
+And so because I had this problem of needing to return a success or failure indicator from my command handlers, I made the _conscious_ decision of using the `Result` class from CSharpFunctionalExtensions as my return type.
 "What wrong can it cause!?", I told myself, "It's just a small library, a tiny class; it will cause no danger to the app."

 And so I started using this as my command handler: